 In many cases, your surgeon will place a ventilation tube through the incision.
 This small tube will drain any fluid that collects after surgery and allow air into the middle ear to help dry it out.

 If necessary, your surgeon will repeat the procedure on the opposite ear.
 The entire procedure takes 30-60 minutes.
 The ear tube usually falls out on its own within several months.
 The incision in the eardrum will heal itself, so no stitches are required.

 Risks and Benefits

-In an aortic valve replacement, or any other procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.
+In a myringotomy, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.

 After the Procedure

 After surgery, you will go to the recovery room for monitoring.
 Children may be fussy after their procedure.
 They should be encouraged to eat and drink anything they can tolerate.
 In the event your child has pain, avoid aspirin; acetaminophen at an age-specific dose will often suffice.
 If additional pain relief is necessary, your doctor can recommend other options.